ibraAbuKaff/backend_frontend_test/Readme.md

 https://imgur.com/GfAQB57

-I used mongoose as an ODM
+I used mongoose as an ODM in the ndoe js backend

 ###Requests: